 - 3.3.1 As defined in the current SFC guidelines, available here, the Bursary Fund may be offered where the student and their course meets eligibility criteria.
-There is no automatic entitlement to the Bursary Fund, even where eligibility is established. - 3.3.2 The Bursary Fund constitutes the following:
+There is no automatic entitlement to the Bursary Fund, even where eligibility is established.

+- 3.3.2 The Bursary Fund constitutes the following:

 - Maintenance Allowance

 - Dependant Allowance

 - Study Expense Allowance

 - Travel Expense Allowance

 - Additional Support Needs for Learning Allowance

-3.3.3 Maintenance Allowance

-3.3.4 Dependant Allowance

-3.3.5 Study Expense Allowance

-3.3.6 Travel Expense Allowance

-The Institute will determine the most appropriate and cost-effective route or mode of transport for Travel Expense Allowance. - Travel expenses will only be paid for students residing 3 miles or more from the Institute.

-3.3.7 Additional Support Needs for Learning Allowance

-3.3.8 The attendance criteria for the Bursary Fund is based on the current SFC guidance.
-Where the guidance calls for institutional discretion to be applied, the process to be followed is agreed regionally and is available in the Attendance Appendix.
+- 3.3.3 Maintenance Allowance: The College follows the SFC guidance for this element. - 3.3.4 Dependant Allowance: The College follows the SFC guidance for this element. - 3.3.5 Study Expense Allowance: The College follows the SFC guidance for this element. - 3.3.6 Travel Expense Allowance - The College will determine the most appropriate and cost-effective route or mode of transport for Travel Expense Allowance. - Travel expenses will only be paid for students residing X miles or more from the College. - 3.3.7 Additional Support Needs for Learning Allowance: The College follows the SFC guidance for this element. - 3.3.8 The attendance criteria for the Bursary Fund are based on the current SFC guidance.
+Where the guidance calls for institutional discretion to be applied, the process to be followed is agreed regionally and is available in the Attendance and Engagement Appendix.